Shielding guidance updated

 The guidance clarifies that:

-- in the future, the Government will only reintroduce formal shielding advice in the very worst affected local areas and for a limited period of time;
+- in the future, the Government will only reintroduce formal shielding advice in the very worst affected local areas and for a limited period of time.
+Currently, this only applies to those areas placed into tier 4 on 20 December 2020;

 - individuals should refer to the new local COVID alert levels for their area.
 If they are travelling into an area at a different local COVID alert level (for example to go to work), they should follow the guidance for whichever area has the higher alert level;